 · Audio files must be in m4a or mp3 format. ogg is incompatible.

 · Video files must be in mp4 format.

-Your project may not run if the above points are not followed.
+Your project may not run if the above points are

 Support for automatically converting file types is currently under development and will be rolled out as soon as possible.